 And this is a view I wholeheartedly agree with.

-This view, the view that some institutions are too broken, too regressive, too oppressive to be reformed, like cancers of our society.
+The view that some institutions are too broken, too regressive, too oppressive to be reformed.

-They must and they should be taken Down by any means necessary.
+They must and they should be taken down by any means necessary.

 If you think that the system is evil and oppressive, what would you do to fix the system or at least burn down the system?